The Day 7 Replay: Grand Canyon to Joshua Tree

 *Arrived at our Family’s House – Hemet Ca

 So Josh and I set out for our morning adventure at 7 AM.
-The sun had already come up but it was still early morning and because of that the entire place was different than it had been the night before.
+The sun had already come up but it was still early and the entire place was different than it had been the night before.
 We drove in since the busses don’t run that early.
 I did not want to drive in before the sun was up and risk running into any wild life!

 This is the longest day of driving.